KevinVan720/morphable_shape/README.md

 );
 ```

-You can make a triangle, a diamond, a trapezoid, or even an arrow shape by just using the RectangleShape class and providing the right corner style and border radius.
+You can make a triangle, a diamond, a trapezoid, or even an arrow shape by just using the RectangleShapeBorder class and providing the right corner style and border radius.

 ![rectangle](https://i.imgur.com/I0jXJu2.png)